 - Partnership: Each partner who has a 5 percent or more interest in the partnership is a Principal.
+At least one such individual must be on the application.
 If no partner has at least a 5 percent or more interest in the partnership, the Principal is an individual authorized to act for the partnership in legal and/or tax matters.
-At least one such individual must be on the application.
-See Note below.

 - Other: The Principal for an entity that is not a sole proprietorship, partnership, or corporation is an individual authorized to act for the entity in legal and/or tax matters.
 At least one such individual must be on the application.

-Note: A large firm (other than a sole proprietor) with multi-layered management may include "Key Persons” who "participate substantially" in the firm's electronic filing operations as Principals on the firm's IRS e-file Application.
-A large firm usually has subsidiaries or multiple operating divisions/branches.
-"Participate substantially" means participation that is extensive and substantive, with control over the firm’s electronic filing operation, and not peripheral, clerical or ministerial.
+If Principals described above are not involved in the e-file operations of the company, a large firm with multi-layered management (other than a sole proprietor) may substitute "Key Persons" who "participate substantially" in the firm's electronic filing operations as Principals on the firm's IRS e-file Application.
+These individuals can be in addition to, or in lieu of, the principals described above for partnerships, corporations or other and their position in the company on the e-file application must be identified as "Key Person".
+A large firm (not necessarily a Large Taxpayer by definition) usually has subsidiaries or multiple operating divisions/branches.
+"Participate substantially" means participation that is extensive and substantive, with control over the firm's electronic filing operations, and not peripheral, clerical, or ministerial.

 A Responsible Official is an individual with authority over the Provider’s IRS e-file operation at a location, is the first point of contact with the IRS, and has authority to sign revised IRS e-file applications.
 A Responsible Official ensures the Provider adheres to the provisions of the revenue procedure as well as all publications and notices governing IRS e-file.
 The Responsible Official may oversee IRS e-file operations at one or more offices, but must be able to fulfill identified responsibilities for each of the offices.
 If one individual cannot fulfill these responsibilities, add Responsible Officials to the e-file application.
 To add or change Responsible Officials, a Provider must revise its IRS e-file Application.